 Tendai Muparutsa – Artist in Residence in African Music Performance, Lecturer in Music, Director of Zambezi, Co-Director of Kusika

-The core of this course is exploring the background, performance and reception of world music in the United States.
-In seminar/ lecture approach, we will read articles, book chapters, watch and listen to music excepts on YouTube and other media.
-The regions of interest include Southern Africa and West Africa and their impact in the United States colleges and universities world music experiences.
-We will make references to other parts of the world and discuss stylistic, performance, instrumental and dance differences.
-To cap this course, we will have a hands-on exploration on marimba, drums and dance and students will learn playing and arranging music for these instruments.
+The core of this course is exploring the background, performance, and reception of world music in the United States.
+In the seminar/ lecture approach, we will read articles, and book chapters, and watch and listen to music excerpts on YouTube and other media.
+The regions of interest include Southern Africa and West Africa and their impact on the United States colleges and university’s world music experiences.
+We will make references to other parts of the world and discuss stylistic, performance, instrumental, and dance differences.
+To cap this course, we will have a hands-on exploration of marimba, drums, and dance, and students will learn to play and arrange music for these instruments.

 José A. Constantine- Associate Professor of Geosciences